nexusformat/definitions/manual/source/utilities.rst

         NXvalidate (Java GUI)

 **NXvalidate**
+    NXvalidate will validate a NeXus file against an application definition.
+    It relies on ``nxconvert`` being installed.

     From the source code documentation:

     	"NXvalidate is a tool that allows the validation of NeXus files for